shangxiao/blog/articles/setting-up-temporal-tables-in-postgres.md

 (1 row)
 ```

-however when adding a window function we forfeit our automatic update feature...
+however when adding a window function or selecting from multiple tables we forfeit our automatic update feature...

 ```
 -- simple rule should suffice